-Ma’ikwe Ludwig, Board Member of the Fellowship for Intentional Community (FIC), is embarking on an FIC-sponsored nationwide speaking tour in 2017 to help bring the important lessons intentional communities have learned about resilience and climate change to a broader audience.
+Ma’ikwe Ludwig, Board Member of the Foundation for Intentional Community (FIC), is embarking on an FIC-sponsored nationwide speaking tour in 2017 to help bring the important lessons intentional communities have learned about resilience and climate change to a broader audience.

 Bring the Tour to You!

 If you have connections at a university, community group, or ecological organization, or know someone you think might have an interest in this, you can help by making those connections for us.
 Every stop needs an enthusiastic local advocate, and you can be that or help us find that!
 You can also help by posting info about the tour on social media once we have stops scheduled.